 I-2.3 Sonar Coverage

 A benefit of multibeam sonars is the ability to collect a swath of depth estimates with each ping.
 The example sonar lists swath coverage as 5 times water depth.
 In 20 metres of water this system will ensonify 100 metres of seafloor every ping.
 This results in a 100 metre swath (50 metres to port and starboard) along the entire length of the survey line.
-See Figure G.2.
+See Figure I.2.